Pierfrancesco Majorino

-In 2019 he has been elected as a Member of the European Parliament.
-He has since been serving on the Committee on Development.
-In 2020, he also joined the Special Committee on Foreign Interference in all Democratic Processes in the European Union.

-In addition to his committee assignments, Majorino is part of the Parliament's delegations to the EU-Turkey Joint Parliamentary Committee and to the Parliamentary Assembly of the Union for the Mediterranean.
-He is also a member of the European Parliament Intergroup on Anti-Racism and Diversity, the European Parliament Intergroup on Fighting against Poverty, the European Parliament Intergroup on Trade Unions and the URBAN Intergroup.
+In the 2019 European Parliament election, Majorino was elected as an MEP on the electoral list of the PD.
+On the European Parliament, he served on the Committee on Development.
+In 2020, he also joined the Special Committee on Foreign Interference in all Democratic Processes in the European Union (EU).
+In addition to his committee assignments, Majorino was part of the European Parliament's delegations to the EU–Turkey Joint Parliamentary Committee and to the Parliamentary Assembly of the Union for the Mediterranean.
+He was also a member of several European Parliament intergroups, including those on Anti-Racism and Diversity, Fighting against Poverty, Trade Unions, and the URBAN Intergroup.